-Before opening his own firm, Bradley P. Kammholz was partner with the Rochester personal injury law firm of Faraci Lange.
-Before that, Bradley P. Kammholz worked with personal injury Law Firm of A. Vincent Buzard and the litigation department of Phillips, Lytle.
+Before opening his own firm, Brad was a partner with the Rochester personal injury law firm of Faraci Lange.
+Before that, Brad worked with the personal injury Law Firm of A. Vincent Buzard and the litigation department of Phillips, Lytle.
 Brad is admitted to practice law in all New York State courts, as well as the United States District Court for the Western and Northern Districts of New York.

 A Message from Bradley P. Kammholz

 I am proud to be a lawyer.
 I’ve been given the opportunity to help people when they’re truly in need.
 I enjoy getting clients the money they need to pay for massive medical bills or to cover their lost wages, as well as the relationships that we develop with our clients.
 In fact, the most enjoyable part of my job is simply talking with our clients – giving them a caring ear when they need it most.

 I grew up in Washington D.C. and went to The University of Maryland.
 In my third year of law school at Boston University, I had a choice to make about where I’d practice law – Rochester, Boston, or San Francisco.
 I chose Rochester.

 My mother and her five brothers and sisters grew up in Rochester on Melrose Street.
 My brother and I used to spend part of our summers at my grandmother’s cottage on Conesus Lake.
 All of this made my choice easy.

 My grandfather also made my choice easy.
 He was a founding partner of a law firm that now employs 200+ lawyers in Chicago specializing in labor law.
 He talked to me about the advantages of working in a smaller city (the little pond theory).
 I’m glad I listened to him.
 Rochester has been wonderful to me and to my family.